abkaya/II-Ambient-Intelligence-/README.md

 Dash7, USART, Interrupts and GPIO

 #### airQuality-nucleo-l152-i2c-usart

 Eclipse project for the air quality sensor.
+CCS811 Sensor peripheral data readouts, using an STM32L152 (I2C, USART)

 Readouts are not yet interrupt based